 From thirsty miners with gold in their pockets to ski bums garbed in flannel, the building has withstood time and continued its role as the hub of Telluride.
 “I think that the New Sheridan holds an important place in telluride’s history and acts as its nucleus.
 The place was always where everything happened.
 I’m proud to come into work every day and run this place with our team who have also been here for years,” said Ray.
 “If you think about it, there are a couple dozen people who have had the pleasure of running this place and I’m one of them.
 I’ve been doing it for sixteen years and I see myself here another sixteen years.”

 Ray landed in Telluride after working in hospitality in California.
 He was initially hired to manage the New Sheridan but seven years later he was asked also to oversee the Chop House Restaurant (many say the best in Telluride) and the Historic New Sheridan bar.
 As it turned out.
 It is a role at which he excels.
-Ray made changes to the restaurant and its style that were able to evolve The Chop House into one of Telluride’s favorite restaurants and the restaurant “scene”, accomplished with the collaboration of Chef Erich Owen.
+Ray made changes to the restaurant and its style that were able to evolve The Chop House into one of Telluride’s favorite restaurants and the restaurant “scene”, accomplished with the collaboration of the Exec Chef.

-The success of the Chop House led the owner to invest over eight million dollars to redo the Chop House, the guest rooms and add on the Parlor Café.
+The success of the Chop House led the owner to invest over eight million dollars to redo the Chop House, the guest rooms and add on the Parlor.

 The New Sheridan is Ray’s baby; his passion is the surprise and delight of his guests.
 That passion pays off.
-With the help of four managers, Ray looks after the four businesses, with a full team of 80.
+With the help of several managers, Ray looks after the four businesses, with a full team of 90.

 Ray says he “couldn’t do it without these great team players”.
 “We’re a team and in many ways a family.
 We’re all working together toward one common goal – to be the best and do it right.”

 With so many roles to play, it’s no wonder that our GM has found the New Sheridan to be not only his occupation but also his passion.
-Ray’s two children, Ryan who is 25 and lives in California, and Olivia, age 14, who splits her time between Telluride and California, are two of his greatest accomplishments.
+Ray’s two children, Ryan who lives in Telluride, and Olivia, who splits her time between Telluride and California, are two of his greatest accomplishments.
 Ray finds the mountains and the people of Telluride too special to leave.
 “It’s a beautiful place with beautiful people.
 I love the people most of all.”